danielalmeidafarias/mks-backend-challenge/README.md

 ```bash
 $ docker compose up -d
 ```
-* obs:
-  - Make sure ports 5432, 6379 and 8081 are free
-  - If it's not, you can modify your compose.yml file
+* obs: Make sure ports 5432, 6379 and 8081 are free.
+If it's not, you can modify your compose.yml file

 ## Installation
 ```bash